 A Framework to Analyze the Pandemic Potential of Pathogens

-The project team will conduct a literature review of prior work done on this issue and then move to distilling the essential features of historically high impact infectious disease outbreaks that nonetheless did not cross a global catastrophic threshold (e.g., Black Death, the 1918 influenza pandemic, the HIV pandemic, the tuberculosis pandemic).
-In addition, non-human major infectious disease events will be studied.
+The project team conducted a literature review of prior work done on this issue and then moved to distilling the essential features of historically high impact infectious disease outbreaks that nonetheless did not cross a global catastrophic threshold (e.g., Black Death, the 1918 influenza pandemic, the HIV pandemic, the tuberculosis pandemic).
+In addition, non-human major infectious disease events were studied.

-The team will inform and enhance its research through interviews with international infectious disease experts, paleontologists, physicists, virologists, astrobiologists, mycologists, and parasitologists.
-Once drafted, the initial new framework will be assessed and critiqued by a group comprised of select interviewees and other experts.
-After the group’s feedback is considered and incorporated, the project team will publish a report describing the framework and brief leaders in the scientific, policy, public health preparedness, and national security communities.
+The team informed and enhanced its research through interviews with international infectious disease experts, paleontologists, physicists, virologists, astrobiologists, mycologists, and parasitologists.
+Once drafted, the initial new framework was assessed and critiqued by a group comprised of select interviewees and other experts.
+After the group’s feedback was considered and incorporated, the project team published a report describing the framework and will brief leaders in the scientific, policy, public health preparedness, and national security communities.

 Project team lead: Amesh Adalja, MD